 Both the U.S. Department of Defense (DoD) and the civilian Health and Human services (HHS) have requirements for a broad spectrum pre- and post- exposure prophylaxis for nerve agent exposure.
 The current DoD policy requires full force protection, so the stockpile would need to be sufficient to protect all of the branches of the military, as well as civilian first-responders.

-Approaches to utilising cross species sources or recombinant technologies (including bacterially expressed and expression in goats milk) to generate sufficient quantities for use in an emergency have met with a multitude of problems including immunological issues and lower functional efficacy.
+Approaches to utilizing cross species sources or recombinant technologies (including bacterially expressed and expression in goat’s milk) to generate sufficient quantities for use in an emergency have met with a multitude of problems including immunological issues and lower functional efficacy.